1998 Tampines flat murder: Murder investigation

 On 26 August 1998, 17-year-old Chen Hui Min returned from school and discovered a thin trail of blood leading to her Tampines flat.
 Upon entry, she discovered the bloodied corpse of her 50-year-old mother Tan Eng Yan (alias Tan Ah Leng or Lily) inside the toilet.
 The police were contacted and they arrived at the crime scene.
 Tan's husband, Tan Cheng Guan, searched the flat on the police's request and discovered that over S$2,200 in cash and S$6,000 in coins were missing from the flat.

 Dr Wee Keng Poh, a senior forensic pathologist, conducted an autopsy and found that among 70 injuries on the body, there were a total of 58 stab and slash wounds inflicted upon Tan prior to her death.
 He identified a total of four fatal knife wounds, two on the neck and two on both Tan's hands, as the cause of her death.
 Both Tan's hands were nearly amputated and the left hand was hanging on by a strand of skin.
 There were also signs of Tan trying to ward off the blows from her killer.
 The trail of blood outside Tan's flat led the police to a carpark near another one of the blocks located opposite to Tan's residential block.
 The police thus suspected that the assailant was injured and may have known Tan, as there were no signs of forced entry into the flat.
 The police spent the next five days interviewing Tan's friends from a wet market at Tampines, where Tan worked as a fruit stall assistant.

 On the fifth day of questioning, a 46-year-old fishmonger named Lau Lee Peng was questioned.
 Lau, who sustained injuries on his right hand and the right toe, eventually confessed that he killed Tan, and he also led the police to his truck, where some cash and seven plastic bags of coins belonging to Tan were found.
 This led to Lau being arrested for murder.
-Initially, Lau stated he had an accomplice, a Malaysian friend whom he called "Ah Meng", who helped him to kill Tan.
-The DNA tests at the crime scene found the DNA of a third person other than those of Tan and Lau, which confirmed Lau had an accomplice.
+Lau stated he had an accomplice, a Malaysian friend whom he called "Ah Meng", who helped him to kill Tan.
+The DNA tests at the crime scene found the DNA of a third person other than Tan and Lau, which confirmed Lau had an accomplice.
 However, in subsequent interrogations, Lau claimed there was no "Ah Meng" and insisted he was the sole person responsible for the murder.
-Nonetheless, Lau was charged in court with murder on 2 September 1998.
+Lau was charged in court with murder on 2 September 1998.